 If you have a lot of different language goals or need resources for push-in and small groups, check out these spring language activities:

-- Spring Speech Therapy Activities for Vocabulary and Grammar Activities, and here is the Boom Card version
+- Spring Speech Therapy Activities for Vocabulary and Grammar Activities

 - Insect Language Lesson Plan for Push-In and Small Groups

-- There are insect, spring, and chore-themed units for Prek-5th grade in the Themed Therapy SLP Membership too!
+- There are insect, spring, and chore-themed units with mini themes of Earth Day and picnic for Prek-5th grade in the Themed Therapy SLP Membership too!

 - All About Spring Low Prep Flipbooks are in this seasonal unit